 Design storm

 Culverts must be designed as a minimum to accommodate storms as per the table below.
-The design must not cause any increase in upstream water levels that will cause flooding on neighbouring properties.
+The design must not cause any increase in upstream water levels that will result in flooding on neighbouring properties.

-Table 56: Culvert design storms
+Table 60: Culvert design storms